Standard Operating Procedures

 5. Health and Safety

 5.1.
-COVID-19
+Approach

 Canoe Avon wishes to ensure the safety and well-being of its members and promote a safety culture that runs through all our activities and is a normal part of everyday thinking and practise.
-To embed a culture in the way we operate, we have fully adopted the British Canoeing Paddlersafer guidance and incorporated key elements within this SOP that members are to follow.
+To embed a culture in the way we operate, we have fully adopted the Paddle UK Paddlersafer guidance and incorporated key elements within this SOP that members are to follow.
 The guidance in this SOP is not exhaustive and members are advised to familiarise themselves with the full Paddlesafer guidance.

-5.3.
+5.2.
 Use of Buoyancy Aids (BAs) / Personal Floatation Devices (PFDs)

 BAs (or PFDs) are to be worn at all times.